 CO.NO.
-COURSE OBJECTIVES CO-1 Understand vermiculture and different species required for rearing.
+The learners will be able to CO-1 Understand vermiculture and different species required for rearing.
 CO-2 Identify the various culture methods.
 CO-3 Examine the various techniques in vermiculture.
 CO-4 Evaluate the skill of marketing.
 CO-5 Develop the future scope in the area of vermicompost.